 Flip flops or water shoes (best for areas with oyster beds or rocky bottoms)

 There are many places to go and several paddle clubs you can hook up with for weekend trips.
 Some destination ideas include Econfina Creek, a pure spring that flows through Washington and Bay Counties, Wakulla Springs in Wakulla County, the Blackwater River in Okaloosa and Santa Rosa Counties, and the Choctawhatchee River.
+You can also paddle at Morrison Springs, Western Lake and Lake Powell, two of South Walton's coastal dune lakes.

 As we paddle our way around the region, we'll bring you more ideas of places to go and the kinds of wildlife you may see there.
+Birds of all species like to make their nests in the bayou grasses, so look for herons, kingfishers, even bald eagles when you're out.

 Do you have a favorite paddling spot?
 Can you hear rare birds calling or see dolphins leaping out of the water?
 Is there something paddlers should know about this place before they go?
 Share your story or tip about your favorite place for canoeing or kayaking in Northwest Florida.
 We want to hear from you.